liv-ac-uk/comp122/labs/objects/README.md

 After each of the assignments, the lecturer will update the students score with a method which will return a `void` called `updateGrade(int mark)`, which will add the students grade for that assignment to their `grade`.

+As we need to access the `grade` attribute, make sure there is also a `int getGrade()` method.

 The automarker will be using these terms, so make sure to follow this specification closely!

 {% next %}

 ## Gather Round

-Lecturers typically store their students grades on an abacus, but some progressive types have started using software to do this for them.
+Lecturers will typically store their students grades on an abacus, but some progressive types have started using software to do this for them.

 We often deal with lots of objects of the same type when building real world software, and Java makes it easy for us to bundle these together into *Arrays*.
 Arrays in Java allow us to structure our code and saves us from creating lots of variables (which looks messy).